AntjeInTech2022/pern/README.md

 View the demo at

 ## Photos Copyright
-All photos are from [Unsplash] (https://unsplash.com/).
+All photos are from [Unsplash](https://unsplash.com/).
 Unsplash is NOT associated with this website.

 ## Fake Users Copyright
-All fake users are from the [Random Users Generator] (https://uiuxjobsboard.com/random-users-generator).
+All fake users are from the [Random Users Generator](https://uiuxjobsboard.com/random-users-generator).
 The Random Users Generator is NOT associated with this website.

 ## Learning goals: